 Test -Out Provision

-Riverview Community High School shall grant the high school credit in any course to a pupil enrolled in high school, but who has exhibited a reasonable level of mastery of the subject matter of the course by attaining a grade of not less than C+ in a final exam in the course, or, if there is no final exam, by exhibiting that mastery through the basic assessment used in the course which may consist of a portfolio, performance, paper, project, or presentation.
-For the purpose of earning credit under this section, any high school pupil may take the final examination in any course.
+Riverview Community High School (RCHS) shall grant high school credit in any course to a pupil enrolled in high school, but not in the class, providing that the student has exhibited a reasonable level of mastery of the subject matter of the course as demonstrated by attaining a grade of not less than C+ (78%) on a final exam in the course or by exhibiting mastery through the basic assessment used in the course, as stated in the district syllabus, which may consist of a portfolio, performance, paper, project, presentation, and/or final exam.
 Credit earned under this section shall be counted toward the fulfillment of a requirement for a subject area course and shall be counted toward the fulfillment of a requirement to a course sequence.
-Credit earned under this section shall be based on a "pass" grade and shall not be included in a computation of grade point average for any purpose.
-Credit earned under this section may not be counted toward graduation.
-Once credit is earned under this section, a pupil may not receive credit thereafter for a course lower in course sequence concerning the same subject area.
+Credit earned under this section shall be based on a “pass” grade and shall not be included in a computation of grade point average for any purpose.
 Upon request course textbooks and course outlines will be provided to students who wish to prepare for the test out opportunity.
-This notice is provided pursuant to the provision of MCL 380.1279b.

 Contact the high school counselors if you are interested in this opportunity.